Ameen-Sha-Cheerangan/Hijri-Date-Gnome-Extension/README.md

 # Hijri-Date-Gnome-Extension
 Display the Hijri date in the top panel
-# My Hijri Date Extension
+Hijri Date Extension

 ## Description
-My Hijri Date Extension is a GNOME Shell extension that displays the current Hijri date in the top panel of the GNOME Shell.
+Hijri Date Extension is a GNOME Shell extension that displays the current Hijri date in the top panel of the GNOME Shell.

 ## Features
 - Shows the current Hijri date in the top panel.